 - Example 1: Patient is stated to be Japanese.
 Code as 05 (Japanese). - Example 2: Patient is stated to be German-Irish.
 Code as 01 (White). - Example 3: Patient is described as Arabian.
 Code as 01 (White). - Example 4: Patient described as a black female.
 Code as 02 (Black or African American). - Example 5: Patient states she has a Polynesian mother and Tahitian father.
 Code Race 1 as 25 (Polynesian), Race 2 as 26 (Tahitian) and Race 3 through Race 5 as 88. - Example 6: Patient describes herself as multi-racial (nothing more specific) and nursing notes say "African-American."
 Code Race 1 as 02 (Black or African American) and Race 2 through Race 5 as 88. - Example 7: The patient is described as Asian-American with Korean parents.
-Code race as 08 (Korean) because it is more specific than 96 (Asian) [-American]. - Example 8: Race 1 through Race 5 in the cancer record are coded as 99 (Unknown by patient).
+Code race as 08 (Korean) because it is more specific than 96 (Asian) [-American].

+- Example 8: Race 1 through Race 5 in the cancer record are coded as 99 (Unknown by patient).
 The death certificate states race as black.
 Change cancer record for Race 1 to 02 (Black or African American) and Race 2 through Race 5 to 88. - Example 9: Race 1 is coded in the cancer record as 96 (Asian).
 Death certificate gives birthplace as China.
 Change Race 1 in the cancer record to 04 (Chinese) and code Race 2 through Race 5 as 88. - Example 10: Patient is stated to be Chinese and black.
 Code Race 1 as 04 (Chinese), code Race 2 as 02 (Black or African American).
-Code in the order stated when no other priority applies.

-- Example 11: Patient described as Middle Eastern.
+Code in the order stated when no other priority applies. - Example 11: Patient described as Middle Eastern.
 Code as 01 (White). - Example 12: Patient described as Greek.
-Code as 01 (White).

-Example 13: Race 1 is coded by one facility as 02 (Black or African American) and Race 1 is coded by a different facility as 03 (American Indian or Alaska Native); no further documentation is provided.
+Code as 01 (White). - Example 13: Race 1 is coded by one facility as 02 (Black or African American) and Race 1 is coded by a different facility as 03 (American Indian or Alaska Native); no further documentation is provided.
 When consolidating records at the central cancer registry, code Race 1 as 98 (Some other race).
-If the patient is identified as Native American via the IHS linkage, follow usual procedures.

-Example 14: Patient is from Guyana.
+If the patient is identified as Native American via the IHS linkage, follow usual procedures. - Example 14: Patient is from Guyana.
 Patient's race is coded differently in multiple source records using codes such as 02 (Black or African American) for Race 1 or 98 (Some other race) or 15 (Asian Indian, NOS or Pakistani, NOS) for example; no further documentation is provided.
-When consolidating records at the central cancer registry, code Race 1 as 98 (Some other race).
+When consolidating records at the central cancer registry, code Race 1 as 98 (Some other race). - Example 15: Electronic medical record indicates patient is "Native Hawaiian or Other Pacific Islander."
+Look for other descriptions of the patient's race.
+When no other information is available, assign 97, Pacific Islander, NOS. - Example 16: Patient is "Belgian."
+Medical record indicates "non-Hispanic, other race."
+Patient appears white on scanned driver's license photo.
+Assign race code 01 for white.
+"Belgium" is classified as "European" in appendix D and European is included under the descriptions for white.
+Driver's license photo supports this.